Polynomial term structure models: Some probabilistic results

 \subsection{An unbounded example}

-The message of Proposition \ref{th:bounded} is that the assumptions that the spot interest rate is bounded from below and that the bond prices are polynomials in a scalar factor together imply that the spot interest rate is bounded from above as well.
+The message of Proposition \ref{th:bounded} is that the assumptions that the bond prices are bounded and that the bond prices are polynomials in a scalar factor together imply that the spot interest rate is bounded.

-We note that many popular interest rate models respect the assumption that the spot rate is bounded from below -- an example is the Cox--Ingersoll--Ross model.
-However, one should mention that some models, such as Vasicek, place no such lower bounds.
-In particular, while having a lower bound may be a reasonable and desirable feature, but we must grant that this assumption is not universally enforced.

-Therefore, we briefly explore the one-dimensional polynomial model, where we drop the assumption that the function $R$ is bounded below on $I$.
-We will see via the following example that we can no longer conclude that the state space $I$ is bounded.
+In this section, we show by example that there exists an example of a polynomial model where the spot rate, and therefore the bond prices, are unbounded.
+The point is not to suggest that this particular model is a good model of real world interest rates, but rather to show that the hypotheses that define polynomial models do not by themselves imply boundedness.
+That is to say, if one wants to a model to imply bounded bond prices, then it is necessary to add boundedness as an additional assumption.

 Let the state space be $I = (0, \infty)$, and the degree be $n=2$, the coefficient functions be given by

 and the bond pricing function be

 Note that